yataw/geoguru/README.md

 # About

-Geoguru - geography game.
-Train your memory and learn cities.
+Geoguru is a geography game.
+Train your memory and learn countries and cities.

 # How to play